thinktecture/basta-2021-blazor-workshop/README.md

-# basta-2021-blazor-workshop
+# BASTA!
+Spring 2022 Blazor Workshop
 Samples for the full-day Blazor WebAssembly workshop at BASTA!
-2021
+Spring 2022.